dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2996: Balance openness with privacy in discussions.
+### T2996: Balance openness with respect for privacy and boundaries.

 |Support|
 |---|